Echo-Nashville/Echo-Nashville-Lambda/README.md

 * We want to be able to query the closest park.
 We have the proper Google Maps API, but did not have time to implement it.
 * We would like to add Alexa to wearables so you can ask about Nashville on the fly.
 * Lastly, we would like to implement 2 slots per query.
-* We would like to add Alexa to wearables so you can ask about Nashville on the fly.